Judy Moody and the Not Bummer Summer: Critical response

 Judy Moody and the Not Bummer Summer was poorly received by critics.
-On Rotten Tomatoes it has an approval rating of 21% based on reviews from 82 critics, with an average rating of 4.3/10.
-On Metacritic, it has a score of 37% based on reviews from 23 critics, indicating "generally unfavorable reviews".
+On Rotten Tomatoes, it has an approval rating of 22% based on reviews from 79 critics, with an average rating of 4.3/10.
+The site's critical consensus reads: "Entertaining for some very young viewers, but for those with normal attention spans, Judy Moody is loud hyperactive overload."
+On Metacritic, it has a score of 37% based on reviews from 23 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of B+, with 60% of those surveyed being under 18 and grading it A−, and those 25 or older grading it C+.

 Generally, critics claimed that while children may enjoy the film, adults will be turned off by its loudness, overly-quick pace, lack of charm, and a disjointed story.
 Owen Gleiberman dismissed the product as "so airless [...] that there isn't a truly playful moment in it," while Kirk Honeycutt of The Hollywood Reporter summarized, "[Judy Moody and the Not Bummer Summer] wants to put on screen the sense of random play and concentrated games that fill a child's world for a few summers.
 In this it succeeds, but the film does not welcome others who might still retain memories of those NOT bummer summers."
 John Depko concluded in his review, "There's lots of action and bright colors.
 But we end up with a long, goofy chase looking for Bigfoot that is completely contrived."
 Brent Simon of Screen Daily called it inferior to films like Shorts (2009) and Matilda (1996), "exaggerated tales of adolescent adventure that this tiresome effort fitfully seems to want to emulate."
 One of the few critics who felt the film would appeal to all ages was Movies.com journalist Grae Drake, exclaiming that it had "lots of fun computer animation, snappy dialogue, and an occasional shot of Heather Graham running."
+Sandie Angulo Chen of Common Sense Media gave the film a rate two stars out of five, describing as a "popular book heroine gets a bummer adaptation."